-- Unprepared translation from Ottoman and modern Turkish. - 2.
-Translation into Turkish and essay in Turkish. - 3.
-Spoken Turkish. - 4.
+- 1. Unprepared translation from Ottoman and modern Turkish - 2.
+Translation into Turkish and essay in Turkish - 3.
+Spoken Turkish - 4.
 Ottoman historical texts - 5.
 Turkish political and cultural texts, 1860 to the present - 6.
-Modern Turkish literary texts. - 7, 8, 9.
-Three papers from Classics. - 10.
-An optional special subject (to be approved by the Board of the Faculty of Oriental Studies) OR an optional Special Thesis (see p.
-12).
-Candidates wishing to write a thesis as an optional paper are advised to offer it as a Special Thesis under COS Regulations (see p.
-12) rather than as an optional Special Subject under OS regulations.
+Modern Turkish literary texts - 7, 8, 9.
+Three papers from Classics - 10.
+An optional special subject (to be approved by the Board of the Faculty of Oriental Studies) OR an optional Special Thesis (see section 7).
+Candidates wishing to write a thesis as an optional paper are advised to offer it as a Special Thesis under COS Regulations (see section 7) rather than as an optional special subject under OS regulations.